Latest posts by Ahmad Imran (see all)

 Blogging and writing are like exercise and fitness routine.

-Publishing a couple of articles every week for 3 months and then a long pause of 2 months with nothing published at all?
+Publishing a couple of articles every week for 3 months and then a long pause of 2 months with zero articles published?

-I am going to explain to you how your busy lifestyle and routine are going to stop you to be consistent with blogging.
+I am going to explain how your busy lifestyle and routine are going to stop you to be consistent and regular with blogging.
 I will also outline in this article the 3 specific strategies to overcome this problem by changing the way you think about and manage writing and blogging.

 Because consistency is important in the game of blogging.
 Don’t neglect it before it seriously affects your brand and reputation.